aswinvk28/ai-in-business/Metrics/data_governance.md

 **Such Design Cards include ML Pipelines, Training Loops, AI Approach**

+Let's discuss about Metrics involved in the Design Card: Data Governance.

 ### 1. Data Governance

 ![https://github.com/nscalo/ai-in-business/raw/main/Metrics/images/01.DGovernance.PNG](https://github.com/nscalo/ai-in-business/raw/main/Metrics/images/01.DGovernance.PNG)

+_We take the AI Approach into perspective where we address the Business Problem first instrad of the data.
+Let's dive into the data metrics for Data Governance._

 DATA METRICS
 ------------

+Let's perform a mapping between Governance Metrics and the Data Elements in the AI Approach.
+We take a pragmatic approach to finalise the mapping.
+The metrics from AI and ML domain are considered as well as those in the Data Management standards domain are also taken into consideration.

 - **The Data Value** on **Annotation** depends on: Sensitivity and Specificity
 - **The Data Management Cost** on **Annotation** depends on: Steward Representation / Coverage